legacy-seismic-data/legacy-seismic-data.github.io/organizations/Iceland.md

 1958 Willmore Z
 1973 Landsnet

-The last analog seimsograph was taken out of service in 2010.
+The last analog seismograph was taken out of service in 2010.

 See also [WWSSN](../organizations/wwssn) for station Akureyri (AKU).

 ## Recording Medium
+smoked paper
+photographic paper
+7 track-tape
-Smoked paper, photographic paper, 7 track-tape, and pen and ink.
+pen and ink

 ## Data Availability

 Image files of analog seismograms from 1910-2010 are stored on a server at the Institute of Earth Sciences, University of Iceland, and are made available to the public through their [webpage](http://seismis.hi.is/).
 The original seismograms are stored in the Icelandic National Archives.

-Begin and end dates for each station give the data range data is available.

 **no. available** | **format** | **dpi** | **color**
 | :---: | :---: | :---: | :---: